 Client Protection Board

-To promote public confidence in the administration of justice and the integrity of the legal profession, the Client Protection Board was established for the purpose of relieving or mitigating a pecuniary loss sustained by any client.
+The Client Protection Board was established in order to promote public confidence in the administration of justice and the integrity of the legal profession by relieving or mitigating a pecuniary loss sustained by any client.
 The loss may be due to the dishonesty of, or failure to account for money or property entrusted to, any member of the WSBA in connection with the member's practice of law or while acting as a fiduciary in a matter related to the member's practice of law.
-The Fund is funded by an annual assessment of members of the WSBA by order of the Washington Supreme Court.
+Gifts from the Client Protection Board are funded by an annual assessment of members of the WSBA by order of the Washington Supreme Court.

 Protecting the Public